Outlaw motorcycle club: Belgium

 Outlaw biker clubs first began to appear in Belgium in the 1970s, and the Belgian biker scene continued to be dominated by small local clubs until the 1990s.
 In 1992, Belgium's Blue Angels club became the first international club in the country when they merged with the Blue Angels of Scotland.
 The Hells Angels opened its first Belgian chapter in Ghent in 1997.
-In 1999, the Outlaws formed its first chapter in Belgium through a "patch over" of an indigenous Outlaws club based in Mechelen.
+In 1999, the Outlaws formed its first chapter in Belgium through a "patch over" of an Indigenous Outlaws club based in Mechelen.
 The Belgian Federal Police has designated the Bandidos, the Blue Angels, the Hells Angels and the Outlaws as criminal motorcycle gangs.

 Canada

 Outlaw motorcycle clubs first began to appear in Ontario and Quebec in the early 1950s.
-By 2002, there were 26 motorcycle gangs operating in Canada, the largest and most powerful of which being the Hells Angels.
+In 1978, the Criminal Intelligence Service Canada launched Project Focus, an investigation into motorcycle gangs.
+By 2002, 26 motorcycle gangs were operating in Canada, the largest and most powerful of which was the Hells Angels.
 Canadian biker gangs are involved in money laundering, intimidation, assault, attempted murder, murder, fraud, theft, counterfeiting, loan-sharking, extortion, prostitution, escort agencies, strip clubs, and the trafficking of illegal weapons, stolen goods, contraband, and illicit alcohol and cigarettes.

-Some of the other major biker organizations (aside from Hells Angels) that have operated in Canada, include the following:
+Some of the other major biker organizations (aside from Hells Angels) that have operated in Canada include the following: